mcmatan/int/README.md

 - Given a question we need to find the smallest x values in a list of length y, a use of a min heap would be y log y, but actually, if using a max heap, we could make sure the heap is always of length x and that way deduct time complexity to y log x.
 Pushing values and every time we have more than x values, pop the next max (staying with min values)
+- Building a heap is O(n) since we are iterating over all values and heapifying up.
+This is counterintuitive since every operation is log n, but actually
+We are doing it in a way that we are not doing it for every value, but only for the ones that are needed to be moved up which terns out to be N.

 ```javascript